Who were the biggest bodybuilders of all time?

 Competition Weight: 285lbs

-After only five years of training, he competed in his first professional show and went on to become known as one of the biggest mass monsters in the history of the sport.
+After only five years of training, he competed in his first professional show and became known as one of the biggest mass monsters in the history of the sport.

-Rühl competed in several Mr. Olympia competitions throughout his career, with a 5th place finish in 2004 as his most notable achievement in the competition.
+Rühl competed in several Mr. Olympia competitions throughout his career, with a 5th place finish in 2004 as his most notable achievement.

 He also won the 2002 Night of Champions and took 3rd place at the 2003 Arnold Classic.